Thanyakon Khrongpha

+Career

 Khrongpha was a successful amateur, winning gold at the Southeast Asian Games, before turning professional in 2010.
 He promptly won his first professional tournament on the Asian Development Tour at the Kariza Classic in Indonesia.
 At the end of the year Khrongpha came through the qualifying school to earn a card for the full Asian Tour.

 In his first season on the main tour, Khrongpha made 13 of 14 cuts and finished 52nd on the Order of Merit, enough to retain his card for 2012.